-III.
-WISCONSIN PUMP STATION NO. 7
+V. WISCONSIN PUMP STATION NO. 7

-A. Arnaudo is still planning on performing the pump testing after this coming week storms allowing the system to fill up with surface run-off.
+A. Arnaudo is still planning to perform the pump testing after this coming week storms allowing the system to fill up with surface run-off.
 KSN will coordinate the pump testing with Arnaudo, Abel, and Control Point.